-• When our plan is reviewing your appeal, we take a careful look at all of the information.
+• When we are reviewing your appeal, we take a careful look at all of the information.
 We check to see if we were following all the rules when we said no to your request.

 • We will gather more information if needed possibly contacting you or your doctor.